swiftype/app-search-rails-tutorial/README.md

 Great!
 We're done!
 Or are we?
 You may have noticed that the app currently returns every gem, regardless of what you enter in the search box.
 Let's see if we can improve our search results with App Search.

-## Swiftype App Search Setup
+## Setup Swiftype App Search

 Head on over to [Swiftype App Search](https://swiftype.com/app-search) and create a free trial account.
-Once you've created your account and logged in for the first time, be sure to click the **Access the Beta** button next to the text **Looking to try out App Search?**
+Once you've created your account and logged in for the first time, be sure to click the **Access the Beta** button next to **Looking to try out App Search?**

 Now it's time to create your first engine!
 An engine is primarily a repository for your indexed search records, but it also stores search analytics and any search configurations that you require.
 For the purposes of this tutorial, I suggest you name your engine **ruby-gems**.